Thursday 30 June 2011

 You can add sunflower seeds, flax seeds or chopped nuts into the dough as desired into the dough as well.

-Add 1/2 pack (25 g) yeast into a mixing bowl.
+Add 10g yeast into a mixing bowl.

-Knead by hand or by mixer.
+Knead by hand or by electric mixer for approx. 8 mins.

 The dough is done when it is elastic, firm and soft, but doesn't stick to your hands.